-The Center for Arab and Middle Eastern Middle Studies (CAMES) at the American University of Beirut offers a seven-week program in Lebanese Arabic that offers intensive instruction at two levels: Introductory and Intermediate.
+The Center for Arab and Middle Eastern Middle Studies (CAMES) at the American University of Beirut offers a seven-week program in Lebanese Arabic that offers intensive instruction at three levels: Introductory, Intermediate and Advanced.
 The program is designed for students who want to develop proficiency in Lebanese Arabic and thus places heavy emphasis on the speaking and listening skills and on building intercultural competence.
 The Introductory Lebanese Arabic class is designed for students with no previous exposure to Arabic while the Intermediate Lebanese Arabic class has a prerequisite of one year of prior study of Arabic.
 The Lebanese Arabic program offers students 9 credit hours which can be transferred to their home institutions.
 Below are course descriptions for the Lebanese Arabic Program offered each summer.

 MEST 380 Introductory Lebanese Colloquial Arabic (Intensive) (9 cr.)